Why Lagos Matters for Global Tech Hiring

 Structured Employer of Record models mitigate these risks.

-At Alpha Global, our dual-office structure - Rotterdam headquarters and Lagos hub - ensures European governance standards while managing local employment compliance.
+At Alpha Global, our dual-office structure - Rotterdam headquarters and Lagos hub - supports European governance standards while managing local employment compliance.

 This governance-first approach differentiates structured recruitment from informal outsourcing.